sterrain/qoder-bypass2/README.md

 A tool to bypass Qoder limitations by spoofing machine ID and managing the application.

+⭐ **If this tool helps you, please consider starring this repository on GitHub to support the project!** ⭐

 ## Requirements

 - Windows (no macOS support)